Miss Marple is, after Hercule Poirot

 - Big Screwed-Up Family: The Fortescues in A Pocket Full of Rye.

-- Black Sheep: Lance Fortescue in A Pocket Full of Rye.
+- Black Sheep: Lance Fortescue in A Pocket Full of Rye, who was turned out of the family business and moved to Kenya.

 - Busman's Holiday: A Caribbean Mystery and At Bertram's Hotel both have Jane being roped into solving a murder while on vacation.